drewdeponte/git-ps-book/src/guides/drop-a-patch.md

 0           f79714 Add function A
 ```

-Lets say that "Add function B" is no longer need and we just want to get rid of
+Let's say that "Add function B" is no longer need and we just want to get rid
-it.
+of it.

 To do this we start by running `gps rebase` to kick off the interactive rebase.
 It presents the following in our configured editor.